 You will get excellent traction on grass and dirt, even after it rains.
 The unique pattern on these tires will not only give you a good grip, but they also work towards noise dampening, enhanced drainage and maintenance, and maximum control.

-What I Liked When Testing
+What I Like

-- It uses a special rubber formula
+- These use a special rubber formula

-- It has a unique tire pattern
+- The unique tire pattern is functional and distinct.

-What I Don’t Like When Testing
+What I Don’t Like

 4. SunF A003 ATV/UTV/Lawn-Mowers Off-Road Tire